 Thomas Alva Edison is one of the greatest American inventors who held countless patents, majority of them related to electricity and power.
-While two of his most famous inventions are the incandescent lamp and the phonograph, arguably the most significant invention of Edison is considered to be organized research.
+While two of his most famous inventions are the incandescent lamp and the phonograph, arguably the most significant invention of Edison is considered to be large-scale organized research.

 From 1870 to 1875 Edison devised many telegraphic advances including receivers, transmitters, the duplex, tape and automatic printers.
-He also collaborated in 1871 with Christopher Sholes, also known as “father of the typewriter,” to ameliorate the typing machine.
+He also collaborated in 1871 with Christopher Sholes, known as “father of the typewriter,” to ameliorate the typing machine.
 Edison claimed to have made twelve typewriters at Newark in 1870.
 As a result, the Remington Company purchased his interests.

 Other Inventions and Contributions:

 A method to transmit telegraphic “aerial” signals over short distances was patented by Edison in 1885.
 The “wireless” patent was later sold to Guglielmo Marconi.

 The Edison Company created over 1,700 movies.
 Edison set the benchmark for talking pictures in 1904 by synchronizing movies with the phonograph.
-His cinemaphone adjusted the film speed to phonograph speed.
+His cinemaphone adjusted the film speed to the phonograph speed.
 The kinetophone projected talking pictures in 1913.
 The phonograph, behind the screen, was synchronized by pulleys and ropes with the projector.
 Edison brought forth many “talkies.”